benders5e/benders5e/firebender.md

 You also gain advantage on initiative.
 On your first turn, you deal double damage.

 #### Combustion
 At 7th level, you can make an explosion as your basic bending attack.
 Instead of making a firebending attack, you can choose to make a combustion attack.
 You pick a point within range on which to center an explosion.
-Targets in a 5-foot radius must make a Dexterity saving throw.
+Targets in a 5-foot radius must make a Dexterity saving throw against your bending DC.
 On a failure, they take your bending damage in force damage, and on a success they take half damage.

 #### Advanced Forms
 At 11th level, you learn an additional form of your choice from the following list: